euc-dev/euc-samples/UEM-Samples/Sensors/README.md

    ```

 ### Parameters
-**-WorkspaceONEServer**: REST API URL for the Workspace ONE UEM API Server e.g. https://as###.awmdm.com without the ending /API.
+orkspaceONEServer: REST API URL for the Workspace ONE UEM API Server e.g. https://as###.awmdm.com without the ending /API.
 Navigate to **All Settings -> System -> Advanced -> API -> REST API**.

-**-WorkspaceONEAdmin**: An Workspace ONE UEM admin account in the tenant that is being queried.
+orkspaceONEAdmin: An Workspace ONE UEM admin account in the tenant that is being queried.
 This admin must have the API role at a minimum.

-**-WorkspaceONEAdminPW**: The password that is used by the admin specified in the admin parameter
+orkspaceONEAdminPW: The password that is used by the admin specified in the admin parameter

-**-WorkspaceONEAPIKey**: This is the REST API key that is generated in the Workspace ONE UEM Console.
+orkspaceONEAPIKey: This is the REST API key that is generated in the Workspace ONE UEM Console.
 You locate this key at **All Settings -> System -> Advanced -> API -> REST API**,
 and you will find the key in the **API Key** field.
 If it is not there you may need override the settings and Enable API Access.
 ![](https://i.imgur.com/CjiC2Qt.png)

-**-OrganizationGroupName**: (OPTIONAL) The display name of the Organization Group.
+rganizationGroupName: (OPTIONAL) The display name of the Organization Group.
 You can find this at the top of the console, normally your company's name.
 This parameter uses a function to search the tenant for the OrganizationGroupName.
 If multiple Organization Groups are returned, a choice prompt will allow selection of the correct Organization Group. **Required to provide OrganizationGroupName or OrganizationGroupID.**

-**-OrganizationGroupID**: (OPTIONAL) The Group ID of the Organization Group.
+rganizationGroupID: (OPTIONAL) The Group ID of the Organization Group.
 You can find this by hovering over your Organization's Name in the console. **Required to provide OrganizationGroupName or OrganizationGroupID.**
 ![](https://i.imgur.com/lWjWBsF.png)

-**-SensorsDirectory**: (OPTIONAL) The directory your sensors samples are located, default location is the current directory this PowerShell script is running from.
+ensorsDirectory: (OPTIONAL) The directory your sensors samples are located, default location is the current directory this PowerShell script is running from.

-**-SmartGroupName**: (OPTIONAL) If provided, sensors imported will be assigned to this Smart Group.
+martGroupName: (OPTIONAL) If provided, sensors imported will be assigned to this Smart Group.
 Existing assignments will NOT be overwritten, only added to.
 Navigate to **Groups & Settings > Groups > Assignment Groups**.
 The Smart Group Name is the friendly name displayed in the Groups column.
 The script will default to using Managed By = Organization Group used above.
 This option can also be used to assign many sensors quickly. **If wanting to assign, you are required to provide SmartGroupID or SmartGroupName.**

-**-SmartGroupID**: (OPTIONAL) If provided, sensors imported will be assigned to this Smart Group.
+martGroupID: (OPTIONAL) If provided, sensors imported will be assigned to this Smart Group.
 Existing assignments will NOT be overwritten, only added to.
 Navigate to **Groups & Settings > Groups > Assignment Groups**.
 Hover over the Smart Group, then look for the number at the end of the URL, this is your Smart Group ID.
 This option can also be used to assign many sensors quickly. **If wanting to assign, you are required to provide SmartGroupID or SmartGroupName.**
 ![](https://i.imgur.com/IjvkoGC.png)

-**-DeleteSensors**: (OPTIONAL) If enabled, all sensors in your environment will be deleted.
+eleteSensors: (OPTIONAL) If enabled, all sensors in your environment will be deleted.
 This action is destructive and cannot be undone.
 Ensure you are targeting the correct Organization Group.

 **-UpdateSensors** (OPTIONAL) If enabled, sensors imported that match an existing sensor by name in the specified Organization Group Name, will have the Description, Platform Architecture, Return Type and Sensor Code updated in the console.
 When combined with `-SmartGroupName` or `-SmartGroupID`, these Sensors will also be assigned to the specified Smart Group if not already assigned.